ufmedia/cloudfront-cache-clear/README.md

 ## Installation

-2. Download or clone this repository.
+2. Download a copy of the [latest release](https://github.com/ufmedia/cloudfront-cache-clear/releases/)
 3. Upload the plugin files to your `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 4. Activate the plugin.